INIT-REF/ASM_Euler/README.md

 `nasm -f elf64 -g -F dwarf <filename>.asm`

-For Linux, you should be ok by replacing the `1` in the exit syscall with `60` and adding a `-no-pie` option to the gcc command.
+For Linux, you should be good to go by replacing the `1` in the exit syscall with `60` and adding a `-no-pie` option to the gcc command.
+No idea about Windows, sorry.